 As it was such a beautiful and sunny day, we decided to venture out even more and head to Golden Gate Park.

-With almost 5 km length and 1 km width, Golden Gate Park is actually larger than Central Park in New York City.
+With almost 5 km in length and 1 km in width, Golden Gate Park is actually larger than Central Park in New York City.
 Shape wise it is similar, a slim rectangle (although Golden Gate Park is oriented East to West, whereas Central Park runs North to South).
 Obviously, you could spend an entire day and there is plenty to see and do in Golden Gate Park.
 From the Botanical Garden, to several lakes, miles and miles of walking paths to windmills, there sure is something for everyone.

 Starting at the Eastern edge of the park, we cycled across the entire park until we hit the ocean and Ocean Beach.
 And WOW.
-This actually was the first time both Mr T and I have ever been to the Pacific Ocean.
+This actually was the first time both Mr T and I had ever been to the Pacific Ocean.
 And just look at it, isn’t it gorgeous?

 But since the clock was ticking on the Uber app (you only get 30 minutes included in your initial booking, then you pay by the minute for the Jump bikes), we didn’t linger around for too long.
 Instead we headed back to dump the bikes somewhere (thanks to an exclusion zone in and around Golden Gate Park, just leaving the bikes on the spot wasn’t an option).